Romulus Augustulus

-Very few records survive of Romulus' reign.
+Very few records survive of Romulus's reign.
 There are no known policies, laws or inscriptions of significance of the emperor, which leaves the impression that he was a shadowy and relatively inconsequential figure.
-The nickname 'Augustulus' means "little Augustus" and was a derisive nickname referencing his young age.
-Romulus' immediate family, including his father and possibly his mother, and maybe both his paternal and maternal grandparents, were from the Roman province of Pannonia, and many of his family members had military backgrounds.
+The nickname "Augustulus" means "little Augustus" and was a derisive reference to his young age.
+Romulus's immediate family, including his father and possibly his mother, and maybe both his paternal and maternal grandparents, were from the Roman province of Pannonia, and many of his family members had military backgrounds.